romanpauk/dingo/docs/architecture/extending-dingo.md

 The same wrapper may have different exposure rules under `unique`, `shared`, or `external` storage.

+Put a result shape in `value_types` when it is copied from borrowed storage;
+Dingo exposes it only when the resolved type is copy constructible.
+Put `T&&` in `rvalue_reference_types` when the storage produces `T` for consumption; Dingo derives the corresponding value request when `type_conversion_traits` accepts the concrete source category.
+A consumable result does not also need to appear in `value_types`.
+These declarations are converted into concrete `resolution` descriptors, so the downstream resolver no longer has to infer source ownership or exact lookup behavior from the request spelling.

 ### 3. `type_conversion_traits`

 Specialize `type_conversion_traits` in